twinklerambhia/API-Genie/README.md

 # API-Genie
-This is an API Genie, your friendly genie for swift API testing!
+This is API Genie, your friendly genie for swift API testing!